Spebelgenenst/ai-experiment/README.md

 4. save your progression, the previous may have saved something
 5. do not use placeholders cause the code gets executed without changes

-Zitat Spebell: "Vibe Coding is my hobby"
+Quote Spebell: "Vibe Coding is my hobby"